SUPPORTS TO ENCOURAGE LOW-INCOME FAMILIES

 SELF's DIRECT CLIENT PROGRAMS

 - Getting Ahead workshops allow families to build their resources and success for tomorrow by taking a look at their own resources, mindsets and actions.
 Participants learn to create new mental models and to navigate the hidden rules of class.
-They carry that knowledge forward into Circles groups to continue their progress and build relationships throughout the community.

 Home Repair Programs